Abugosh94/Abugosh94/README.md

 ![](https://github.com/Abugosh94/Abugosh94/blob/main/Kind%20of.gif)

-I made this project just for fun, and because I need to practice how to make a more appealing Github landing page
+I created this file for fun, and for the need to practice how to make a more appealing Github landing page

 Skills: PYTHON / JS / HTML / CSS